Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

+This said about the opportunities and challenges facing this phenomenology of in-vacuo dispersion, let me, in closing this subsection, offer a few additional remarks on the broader picture.
+From a broader quantum-spacetime-phenomenology perspective it is noteworthy that, while in the analyses discussed in the previous subsections the amplifier of the Planck-scale effect was provided by a large boost, in this in-vacuo-dispersion case the amplification is due primarily to the long propagation times, which essentially render the analysis sensitive to the accumulation~\cite{polonpap} of very many minute Planck-scale effects.
+For propagation times that are realistic in controlled Earth experiments, in which one perhaps could manage to study the propagation of photons of, say, TeV energies, over distances of, say, $10^6$~m, the in-vacuo dispersion would still induce, even for $n=1$, only time delays of order $\sim 10^{-18}$~s.

-In comparing the PKV0 and the FTV0 test theories, one could exploit the fact that whereas for the PKV0 (and the DSR) test theory the Planck-scale-induced time-of-arrival difference would affect a multi-photon microburst by setting a difference in the ``average arrival time'' of the signal in different energy channels, within the FTV0 test theory one would expect a dependence of the time-spread of a microburst that grows with energy.
+In-vacuo-dispersion analyses of gamma-ray bursts are also extremely popular within the quantum-spacetime-phenomenology community because of the very limited number of assumptions on which they rely.
+One comes very close to having a direct test of a Planck-scale modification of the dispersion relation.
+In comparing the PKV0 and the FTV0 test theories, one could exploit the fact that whereas for the PKV0 test theory the Planck-scale-induced time-of-arrival difference would affect a multi-photon microburst by producing a difference in the ``average arrival time'' of the signal in different energy channels, within the FTV0 test theory, for an ideally unpolarized signal, one would expect a dependence of the time-spread of a microburst that grows with energy, but no effect for the average arrival time in different energy channels.
 This originates of course from the polarization dependence imposed by the structure of the FTV0 test theory: for low-energy channels the whole effect will anyway be small, but in the highest-energy channels the fact that the two polarizations travel at different speed will manifest itself as spreading in time of the signal, without any net average-time-of-arrival effect for an ideally unpolarized signal.
-Since there is evidence that at least some gamma-ray bursts are somewhat far from being ideally unpolarized, one could also exploit a powerful correlation: within the FTV0 test theory one expects to find some bursts with sizeable average-time-of-arrival differences between energy channels, but for those bursts the differences in time spreading in the different channels should be less visible, and some bursts with much less average-time-of-arrival differences between energy channels but a clearly noticeable difference in time spreading in the different channels.
+Since there is evidence that at least some gamma-ray bursts are somewhat far from being ideally unpolarized (see evidence of polarization reported, e.g., in Refs.~\cite{integralGRBPOLAR,toma1GRBPOLAR,toma2GRBPOLAR}), one could also exploit a powerful correlation: within the FTV0 test theory one expects to find some bursts with sizeable energy-dependent average-time-of-arrival differences between energy channels (for bursts with some predominant polarization), and some bursts (the ones with no net polarization) with much less average-time-of-arrival differences between energy channels but a sizeable difference in time spreading in the different channels.
+Polarization-sensitive observations of gamma-ray bursts would of course allow to look directly for the polarization dependence predicted by the FTV0 test theory.